gilmore-lab/databrary-authorizations/db-user-guide/db-register.md

 </p>

-Decide if you are entitled to Authorized Investigator status, or are requesting affiliate status from your PI (See info section, below, for more information on who qualifies as an Authorized Investigator.)
+Decide if you are entitled to Authorized Investigator status, or are requesting affiliate status from your Supervisor or Research Sponsor (See info section, below, for more information on who qualifies as an Authorized Investigator.)

 <p align="center">
 <img src="imgs/db-request-authorization.JPG" alt="Request Authorization" width="80%"/>